jbroutier/aircraft-database/README.md

 # Aircraft database

-✈️ Global database of aircraft manufacturers, types, models & engines.
+Global database of aircraft and engine models.